 Oracle Database uses the data type of the column to convert the data into its final, stored form.
 Keep in mind the distinction between a field in a data file and a column in the database.
 Remember also that the field data types defined in a SQL*Loader control file are not the same as the column data types.

-Such records are placed in either a bad file or a discard file.
+Rejected records are placed in a bad file, and discarded records are placed in a discard file.

-The bad file contains records that were rejected, either by SQL*Loader or by the Oracle database.
+The bad file contains records that were rejected, either by SQL*Loader or by Oracle Database.